GaalexxC/LaraPM/README.md

-# Laravel-5.4x Private Messenger
+# LaraPM

-A full featured Laravel 5.4x Private Messenger service which includes multi user messaging and conversations.
+A full featured Laravel 5x Private Messenger service which includes multi user messaging and conversations.
 Perfect for any social, support or any other user communication applications.

 ## Laravel App Drop-in Service